codecasupport/playbook/docs/platform.md

 Updated 02-17-21

-[Code CA Open Source](https://as-cdt-pub-codeca-ww-p-001-uat.azurewebsites.net) is the central platform for finding California government open-source software projects.
-CDT is leveraging and learning from existing efforts from the federal team at code.gov to create the next iteration of Code CA Open Source.
+[CodeCA OpenSource](https://as-cdt-pub-codeca-ww-p-001-uat.azurewebsites.net) is the central platform for finding California government open-source software projects.
+CDT is leveraging and learning from existing efforts from the federal team at code.gov to create the next iteration of CodeCA OpenSource.

 The platform follows similar government efforts: